 - Moxibustion — applying therapeutic heat by burning the mugwort herb to acupuncture points or areas of certain types of pain

 - Cupping — using special ‘cups’ to create gentle suction to draw up and hold the skin and superficial muscles inside the cup.
 The technique is quite similar to massage.
-It may increases circulation, and is most often used to treat muscle tightness and pain
+It may increase circulation, and is most often used to treat muscle tightness and pain

 - Gua Sha — scraping the skin with a Chinese soup spoon or similar smooth device.
 It is often used in the management of pain and stiffness